Pages

 THE REST OF THE STORY —

 On Nov.
-14, 1938 (312 years after the Dutch settlers moved to Manhattan), Wilmer H. Jackson wed Myrtis Lee Heard, in Pitkin, LA.
+14, 1938 (312 years after the Dutch settlers moved to Manhattan), on Wilmer H. Jackson wed Myrtis Lee Heard, in Pitkin, LA.
 The groom was a descendant of Joris Rapalje and Catarina Trico through their oldest daughter Sarah Joris Rapalje (the first daughter of New Netherlands).
 The bride was a descendant of Guillaume Vigne (Vienje) and Adrienne Cuvelier through their oldest daughter Christina Vigne.
 Over three centuries after they swore allegiance to the Dutch West Indies Company and sailed into the unknown to settle a New World, the descendants of these two Walloon families met and were wed.

 Sunday, February 3, 2019